 Summary

-Suitcase was donated to the Museum on July 26th 1979 by Tommy Woodcock, the former strapper of the racehorse Phar Lap.
-Inside were a number of pieces of equipment used by him during Phar Lap's life, including rugs, bridles, shin pads, brush and a number of photographs (all now part of the Museum's History and Technology collection).
+Suitcase donated to the Museum on July 26th, 1979, by Tommy Woodcock, the former strapper of the racehorse Phar Lap.
+Inside were several pieces of equipment used by him during Phar Lap's life, including rugs, bridles, shin pads, a brush, and some photographs (all now part of the Museum's History and Technology collection).
 According to Mr Woodcock, the suitcase was used in the 1930s to transport Phar Lap's equipment to the different racecourses around the country.

 Physical Description